-- Minimize the user display page. - Ensure the user daemon is stopped by pressing Halt on the NightTrace main window. - Select the daemon_1 segment in the Trace Segment Area of the Night-Trace main window. - Select the Close Trace Segments option from the NightTrace menu.
+- Minimize the user display page. - Ensure the user daemon is stopped by pressing the Halt button on the NightTrace main window if it is sensitized. - Select the daemon_1 segment in the Trace Segment Area of the Night-Trace main window.